rebelsky/csc321/outlines/summaries/modeling-basics.md

-We revisit issues of models and databases.
+We consider issues of models and databases.